Pedal the Coast Self-Guided

 If you want a gentle goodbye, ride more Carriage Roads on the Witch Hole Loop, passing beaver dams, quiet ponds, and stretches of road that feel tucked away from everything else.

 However you choose to finish, you’ll leave knowing you didn’t rush this place.
+You lived it.
+At your pace.
+On your terms.

 • Cycling Witch Hole Option: 8.3 miles | elevation gain 570 ft